-We all have different routines on matchday, ranging from the mundane to the outright unusual, but one thing that is more often than not included somewhere within that routine for the majority of supporters – the pub.
+We all have different routines on matchday, ranging from the mundane to the outright unusual, but there is one thing that more matchday fans indulge in prior to a game than those who do not – making a pre-match trip to the pub.

-A pre-match pint, combined potentially with some food, is, in the eyes of many, the perfect way to prepare for the upcoming game, particularly for big matches or on signficant occasions, such as the opening day of the season or festive fixtures.
+A pre-match pint, potentially combined with some food, is, in the eyes of many, the perfect way to prepare for the upcoming game, particularly for big matches or on significant occasions, such as the opening day of the season or festive fixtures.

 With that in mind, here is your full guide to the best pubs near Stamford Bridge, providing multiple options for both home and away fans.